kingcc/cloudflare-ips-only/README.md

 Cloudflare IPs Only
 ===================

-Configuration your iptables to allow IP access only from Cloudflare.
+Configure your iptables to allow IPs from Cloudflare only.

 ### Usage